snowyu/task-registry.js/README.md

       2. pass the `aOptions` object argument to the `_executeSync` method
     * `aName` *(string)*: execute the specified task if any, defaults to itself.

+Note:

+* The 'root' task will holds all the registered tasks.
+* The 'non-root' task will holds the tasks which registered to it.

 ## TODO